Electric potential energy: Electrostatic potential energy stored in a system of point charges

 The electrostatic potential energy UE stored in a system of N charges q1, q2, …, qN at positions r1, r2, …, rN respectively, is:

-where, for each i value, Φ(ri) is the electrostatic potential due to all point charges except the one at ri, and is equal to:
+where, for each i value, V(ri) is the electrostatic potential due to all point charges except the one at ri, and is equal to:

 where rij is the distance between qi and qj.

 Energy stored in a system of one point charge

 The electrostatic potential energy of a system containing only one point charge is zero, as there are no other sources of electrostatic force against which an external agent must do work in moving the point charge from infinity to its final location.

 A common question arises concerning the interaction of a point charge with its own electrostatic potential.
 Since this interaction doesn't act to move the point charge itself, it doesn't contribute to the stored energy of the system.